 S41A (Junction ER8 to ER21):

 This section is on the western part of our trail system and runs North/South mostly along the side of the I-90 on the powerlines.
 This trail does not typically get much snow cover, but when it does, it provides some nice straight and flat trails.
 This trail Dead Ends at the Kwik-Fill on South Park Rd.
-There is a bar/restaurant across the street if you dare cross Route 20.
+There is a bar/restaurant (Townehouse) across the street if you dare cross Route 20.
 There is also a club trail from Southpark Rd to the Hamburg Boyscout Pond on McKinley Rd, where we are trying to provide parking for a Trailhead.

 S47B (Junction ER6 to Armor Inn):

 C4A (Junction ER6 to ER125):

 This section of trail winds North/South thru Orchard Park, Boston, and into East Eden.
 It is usually one of the higher traffic sections as it connects Chestnut Ridge Park to the Southern Tier portion of our trails and beyond!
 We try to groom this trail as often as possible when we have rideable snow.

 C4A (Junction ER125 to ER8):

 This section of trail is very important to us.
 This trail provides access for 2 great restaurants, one of them being the East Eden Tavern and Smokehouse, which is huge sponsor of ours!!
 Also, you can grab a bite to eat at Schunks West Hill Grill, another great sponsor, just down the trail as well.
 This section runs to Junction Erie 8, which meets with the Eden Trail Blazers club.